 Research Degrees - PhD & MPhil in Engineering

 If you wish to undertake a Research Course, the first step is to read the Department's Research Group pages, which can be found in the Research menu under Academic Divisions, and find a group that is closest to your interests.
 If you wish, you may contact a member of staff to discuss your chosen topic.
 You will be required to write a short research proposal on your application form.
+The MPhil degree is not a prerequisite for the PhD so students wishing to undertake a PhD should apply directly for admission to the PhD programme.

 The electronic application form can be accessed via Graduate Admissions; all supporting documentation should be uploaded to the web site as soon as possible after you have applied.
 When the Board receives your supporting documents (references, transcripts, etc), they will be forwarded to the Department of Engineering.
 We will then forward your application to the appropriate Research Division.
 If it is not clear which Research Division you wish to work with, your application may be delayed.